 - Provide additional public music education funding essential for developing future artists and Canadian music culture growth.

 - Similar to some EU tax laws, specifically in Ireland and Germany, all music/artist related income could be tax exempt as further financial compensation for our government’s unsuccessful best efforts to protect musicians’ creative content from streaming exploitation that has caused music’s devastating devaluation.

 The specific details of our extensive proposal backed with researched references is found on our Detailed Proposal Page.

 Esteemed rock music historian and journalist, Alan Cross wrote this Global News Commentary: Canadian Musicians’ Coalition’s Proposal on wages is modest and makes sense.

-Pending the successful completion of a Member of Parliament sponsored petition, we are asking our local Member of Parliament to please bring our Canadian Musicians’ Support Fund Levy proposal to the House of Commons and advocate for these necessary reforms to elected officials and responsible government departments who will be considering action proposals for the implementation of the Broadcasting & Telecommunications Legislation Act Review Panel’s recommendations submitted in January 2020.
-The implementation plan for these recommendations is scheduled to be completed at the end of 2020.
+Upon completion of the Member of Parliament sponsored petition, we are asking our local Member of Parliament to please bring our Canadian Musicians’ Support Fund proposal to the House of Commons and advocate for the necessary reforms by elected officials and responsible government departments who will be considering action proposals for the implementation of the Broadcasting & Telecommunications Legislation Act Review Panel’s recommendations.

 For further details of how our proposed Canadian Musicians’ Support Fund will help rebuild our Canadian music economy, please click on the petition link below.

 Please sign and share the petition, Click Here